Norton Model 99 Dominator: Engine and transmission

 The 597 cc engine was enlarged from the 88's 500 cc engine by increasing the bore and stroke from 66 mm x 72.6 mm to 68 mm x 82 mm.
 The pre-unit 360° pushrod vertical twin used cast iron cylinders and an alloy cylinder head with a 7.6:1 compression ratio.
 Fuel was fed by a single Amal Monobloc carburettor except on the 99SS where twin carbs were fitted.

 Ignition was from a Lucas magneto and the power for the lights was from a dynamo.
-In 1958 this was changed to coil ignition and a crankshaft mounted alternator.
-The model reverted to a magnito in 1962.
+In 1958 this was changed to coil ignition and a crankshaft-mounted alternator.
+The model reverted to a magneto in 1962.

-Primary drive was by chain to a multiplate wet clutch and was enclosed in a pressed steel chaincase.
-The gearbox had 4 speeds.
+Primary drive was by chain to a multiplate wet clutch and was enclosed in a pressed-steel chaincase.
+The gearbox had four speeds.
 For the 1957 model the gearbox was changed to the AMC gearbox used on AJS and Matchless twins.